 Zell am See has plenty of shops to wander round, everything from casual clothing stores to fashion-led retailers, plus sports shops and vendors selling unique shoes and accessories.

 Choose between the fantastic ice cream stand by the right-hand side of the Hotel Grand, and the waffle stand next to Crazy Daisy’s, which sells freshly-made waffles with a choice of toppings.
 Enjoy your preferred sweet treat on a gentle evening stroll.

 For a true spectacle, stick around the town until 10pm.
 Three times a week, the 20-minute-long Magic Lake Show takes centre stage, with an impressive display of water, lights, music and lasers.
 View the performance from the Elisabeth Park every Tuesday, Thursday and Sunday.

 Most restaurants in Zell am See serve a range of international cuisines under one roof.
 Coffee houses are also a popular choice for a cosy stop.
-The restaurants and cafés are spread out across the resort - you’ll find a good few between Salzmannstrasse and Loferer Strasse.
+The restaurants and cafés are spread out across the resort – you’ll find a good few between Salzmannstrasse and Loferer Strasse.

-On the Dreifaltigkeitsgasse is Steinerwirt, a traditional restaurant serving Austrian food.
+On the Dreifaltigkeitsgasse is Steinerwirt, a traditional restaurant serving Austrian dishes.
 The beautifully presented food, wine cellar and sophisticated setting make this a popular stop for hungry folk looking for a bite to eat.

 Nearing the lakefront is the infamous Villa Crazy Daisy.
 It always gets busy, and that’s probably because it’s known for its range of international dishes, as well as its friendly and attentive staff.
 And there's live music to relax to in the evenings.